mriddick5279/BasicFightingGame/README.md

     if they wish to play again
 - Option to "Play Again" currently not available

+# Added Features Since Initial Push
+## September 4th, 2023
+- "Play Again" option for when the Player is defeated
+  - Player can choose to restart the game or exit upon being defeated

 # Plans for Future Features
-- "Play Again" option for when the Player is defeated
 - Increase in Opponent difficulty when a Player moves on to "The Next Level"
 - New attacks
 - Blocking move that will decrease damage the Player/Opponent would take from a move